EcoJulia/EcoSISTEM.jl/docs/src/data.md

 For more information see the [`DataRegistryUtils.jl`](https://github.com/ScottishCovidResponse/DataRegistryUtils.jl) repository and [documentation](https://scottishcovidresponse.github.io/DataRegistryUtils.jl/stable/).

-## Wrapper structure
+## Overview

 This package uses `DataRegistryUtils.jl`, which provides a Julia interaction with the [SCRC data registry](https://data.scrc.uk).
+An overview of the pipeline itself can be found [here](https://scottishcovidresponse.github.io).

 ## Basic flow